COMP311/lab-0/README.md

   <img src="https://i.imgur.com/UMhr7Kd.png">
 </p>

+If you don't see this menu and receive an error, it's likely because you renamed or deleted the given components.
+To resolve this, see the instructions [above](#mechanical-and-gate).

-It looks like a truth table!
+The menu looks like a truth table!
 Ignore the value "Z" for now - you will learn what this means in a later lecture.

 In this table, the `switch_0` and `switch_1` columns are inputs, and `LED` is the output that is checked.
-For each row, Digital provides the given inputs to the circuit.
-Then, it checks whether the output is the expected value or not.
+Each row represents a single test case.
+For each test case, we hardcode the inputs and expected output.
+Digital then simulates the circuit with the given inputs and checks whether the output is correct or not.
 If you click on L2 or any other row, you'll see how this works (and this is also useful for debugging).

 If a test case fails, the menu would look like this: